NeowayLabs/data-integration-challenge/README.md

 A git repo hosted wherever you like.
 Make sure Yawoen folks will have access to the source code.
+Fill the Makefile targets with the apropriated commands (TODO tags).
 If you prefer, just compress this directory and send it back to us.

 Have fun!